 But judging from my Twitter feed Sunday night and the news coverage the next morning, I missed a whale of an Emmy ceremony… er, Primetime Emmy ceremony (there’s a difference between daytime and nighttime Emmys).
 It’s led me to having a sore backside from kicking myself (not literally, of course) for watching the Packers/Vikings game instead of the Emmys (although in my defense… whoa, what an incredible looking new stadium the Vikings have).

 While most everyone has been crowing since Sunday night about the likes of Veep and Game of Thrones being among the big Emmy winners, let me try to rectify my error of not watching the ceremony by highlighting a couple of winners I truly enjoyed hearing about.
 Let’s begin with the winner pictured to your right.
-Tatiana Maslany had several film and small TV roles (including a recurring role on Being Erica [““Best!
+Tatiana Maslany has had several film and small TV roles to her credit, among them a semi-recurring yet quite-significant-in-the-literally-final-moments role on Being Erica (“Best!
 Show!
-Ever!“]) before entering a truly star-making turn in 2013 in the BBC America series Orphan Black.
+Ever!“).
+But it was in Spring 2013 that she made a truly star-making turn in the BBC America series Orphan Black.
 How star-making has it been?
-Put it this way: While many actors have been known for playing several roles throughout their careers, Maslany has made her mark by playing several roles each episode: A street kid.
+Put it this way: While many actors have been known for playing several roles throughout their careers, Maslany has made her mark by playing several roles each episode: A strung-out street kid.
 A soccer mom.
-A college student.
+A physics student.
 A trained assassin.
 And several other clones that this post has not enough room for.
-(For the uninitiated, the show’s premise is that each of her characters are clones; they’re all strong female characters, and strongly written to boot.)
-Best of all, she melts into each role with such relative ease, giving each of them their own distinctive tone, that it’s easy to forget you’re watching the same actor fill each one.
+(For the uninitiated, the show’s premise is that each of her characters are clones; they’re all strongly portrayed, and strongly written to boot.)
+Best of all, she melts into each of her roles with such relative ease, giving each of them their own distinctive tone, that it’s easy to forget you’re watching the same actor fill each one.

-It’s most certainly an understatement to say Tatiana Maslany does an incredible job on Orphan Black‘s first four seasons (the fifth and final season is set for 2017).
+It’s most certainly an understatement to say that Tatiana Maslany has done an incredible job on Orphan Black‘s first four seasons (the fifth and final season is set for 2017).
 The work she has brought to the roles have justifiably earned her rave reviews from critics and fans alike; honors in her native Canada (where Orphan Black is filmed); and, here in the States, two Emmy nominations for Outstanding Lead Actress in a Drama Series.
-She lost out for the Emmy last year, but took home the statuette Sunday night, her first Emmy.
+She lost out in the Emmy race last year, but took home the statuette Sunday night, her first Emmy.

 And then there is the lead star of Transparent, a cis-male by the name of Jeffrey Tambor.
 He has proven to be an outstanding and acclaimed actor in many roles over the years (I still remember him from The Ropers, which goes to show you how old I am).
 That acclaim includes his current role in Transparent as Maura Pfefferman, who had been born and lived as Morton Pfefferman before coming out as a transgender woman during her twilight years.
 It’s the struggles Maura must face, along with the adjustments her family also must go through, that has driven Transparent during its first two seasons (Season 3 is being released by Amazon this Friday).